 masterbranch provides development features but may contain bugs.
 Production systems should use thestablebranch or tagged releases.

-Launch Neovim via CLI or GUI
+Launch Neovim on Ubuntu via CLI or GUI

 Launch Neovim using commands specific to your installation method.